 Best Banana Muffins

 So easy to make in just one bowl, the BEST Banana Muffins are soft, fluffy and incredibly moist!
-Infused with sweet banana flavor and warm cinnamon spice, this banana muffins recipe is the perfect way to use up your overripe bananas!
+Infused with sweet banana flavor and warm cinnamon spice, this recipe is the perfect way to use up your overripe bananas!
 Actually, these are the perfect reason to let your bananas over-ripen!

-My family inhales muffins, so I’ve started making big batches and freezing them.
-These mixed berry muffins have been on repeat for the past couple of weeks, but with some overripe bananas, I thought it was time for a simple, yet tasty recipe for banana muffins.
+My family inhales these banana muffins, so I’ve started making big batches and freezing them.
+These mixed berry muffins have been on repeat for the past couple of weeks, but with some overripe bananas, I thought it was time for a simple, yet tasty recipe for homemade banana muffins.

-And I know there’s about a thousand banana muffin recipes all over the internet, but these turned out SO good.
+And I know there’s about a thousand similar recipes all over the internet, but these turned out SO good.
 These muffins are tender, perfectly moist and incredibly delicious.
 Plus, like banana bread, they’re easy to customize with nuts, chocolate chips or fruit, if you want to dress them up a bit.

 These are perfect split open and dabbed with butter, or even raspberry jam.
 I like to eat them as a midday snack with some fruit or, if I’m feeling frisky, I’ll whip up a batch of cream cheese frosting and turn them into cupcakes!

 I’ll definitely never need another banana muffin recipe!
 Give them a try and I know you’ll love them just as much as I do!

-These homemade banana muffins are made with simple baking ingredients to give them the perfect soft, tender crumb.
+This banana muffins recipe is made with simple baking ingredients to give them the perfect soft, tender crumb.
 Here are all of the ingredients you’ll need:

 - Flour.
-For the best texture, I recommend using all-purpose flour, white whole wheat flour, or whole wheat pastry flour.
+For the best texture, we recommend using all-purpose flour, white whole wheat flour, or whole wheat pastry flour.

 - Baking essentials.
 You’ll need baking soda, baking powder and salt, for the perfect rise and texture.

 - Flavor makers.
-Cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients give the muffins a wonderful warm, cozy flavor.
+Cinnamon, nutmeg and vanilla are all optional, but the combination of these ingredients provide a wonderful warm, cozy flavor.

 - Bananas.
 The star of the show!
-Use ripe bananas with black spots for the best flavor and extra sweetness.
+Use ripe bananas with plenty of brown spots for the best flavor and extra sweetness.